MbinOrg/mbin/docs/docker_deployment_guide.md

 sudo sh get-docker.sh
 ```

-Alternatively, you can follow the [Docker install documentation](https://docs.docker.com/engine/install/) for your platform.
+Alternatively, you can follow the official [Docker install documentation](https://docs.docker.com/engine/install/) for your platform.

 Once Docker is installed on your system, it is recommended to create a `docker` group and add it to your user: